-The Coalition's Healthy Homes Action Network strives to take a strengths-based and proactive approach to support and elevate families along the prenatal to career spectrum.
+This Action Network strives to take a strengths-based and proactive approach to support and elevate families along the prenatal to career spectrum.
 Our work is centered on ensuring mothers have access to prenatal care, and that families are supported and connected to community resources that will strengthen the parenting journey.
 By ensuring children are born into healthy homes, we will create a multigenerational ripple effect that will set children up for a lifetime of success.